tbrowder/Abbreviations/README.md

 ### Improved abbreviation search

-The abbreviation algorithm has been improved in the following way: The input word set is first formed into subgroups based on the the first character of each word, next the subgroups have their abbreviation sets formed, then all those sets are combined into one set.
-The result will be a larger number of available abbeviations in many cases than were available under the original API.
+The abbreviation algorithm has been improved in the following way: The input word set is formed into subgroups comprised of each imput word.
+Abbreviations are created for each word, abbreviations shared by two or words are eliminated, then all those abbreviations are combined into one set.
+The result will be the largest possible set of unique abbreviations for a given input word set.

-For example, given an input set consisting of the words `A ab Abcde`, the *min-abbrev-len* is one or two for each subgroup and the default output hash of abbreviations (with the original words as keys) is now
+For example, given an input set consisting of the words `A ab Abcde`, the *min-abbrev-len* is one or two for each word and the default output hash of abbreviations (with the original words as keys) is now

         A     => ['A'],
         ab    => ['a', 'ab'],
         Abcde => ['Ab', 'Abc', 'Abcd', 'Abcde'],

-In contrast, *without* the initial subgrouping, the *min-abbrev-len* is three for the entire set and the result will be:

-        A     => ['A'],
-        ab    => ['ab'],                   # <- one less abbreviation
-        Abcde => ['Abc', 'Abcd', 'Abcde'], # <- one less abbreviation

-If the `:lower-case` option is used, we get a slightly different result since we no longer have any subgroups and the *min-abbrev-len* is again three.
+If the `:lower-case` option is used, we get a slightly different result since we have fewer unique words so there are fewer unique abbreviations.

     my $words = 'A ab Abcde':
     my %abbr = abbrevs $words, :lower-case;